Kimpton, Hertfordshire: History

 Kimpton is mentioned in the Domesday Book: "In the Half-Hundred of HITCHIN 24 Ralph holds KIMPTON from the Bishop.
 It answers for 4 hides.
 Land for 10 ploughs.
 In Lordship 2; a third possible.
 2 Frenchmen and 12 villagers with 2 smallholders have 7 ploughs.
 3 cottagers; 5 slaves.
 Meadow for 6 oxen; woodland, 800 pigs; 1 mill at 8s.
 The total value is and was £12; before 1066 £15.
 Aelfeva, mother of Earl Morcar, held this manor."

 The manor was later held by the Hoo-Keate family, and then by marriage to the Dacre family.

-The village hall is called Lady Dacre Hall.
+Kimpton's parish church, dedicated to St Peter and St Paul, dates back to circa 1200.
+It is a spacious flint-built building in the unusual transitional style between Norman and Early English.
+The Dacre Chapel has a fine Perpendicular screen, and the remains of early wall paintings in the chancel show St Christopher and the Seven Corporal Works of Mercy.
+The belfry contains a peal of eight bells, the oldest having been cast c.
+1390.